YouTube Video Lessons for Learning German Online

 The Best YouTube Channels for German Learners

-• Lingster Academy (355K subscribers) presents over 200 video lessons hosted by Julia, a university lecturer with a master’s degree in German as a foreign language.
+• Lingster Academy (370K subscribers) presents 246 video lessons hosted by Julia, a university lecturer with a master’s degree in German as a foreign language.
 The lessons are aimed at different levels of German speakers (A1-C1) and focus mainly on developing vocabulary and teaching grammar and writing skills to get you ready for German language proficiency exams.

 • FreeGermanLessons (159K subscribers and 270 videos) contains video lessons for beginners as well as for intermediate students of German.
 The focus is on decoding the complexities of German grammar.
 Although explanations in most of the video lessons are provided only in German, the language is clear and texts and pictures make everything easy to understand.
 Just browse through different playlists to find lessons that suit you best.